tariqdaouda/pyGeno/pyGeno/doc/source/quickstart.rst

 Quick importation
 -----------------
-pyGeno's database is populated by importing data wraps. pyGeno comes with a few data wraps, to get the list you can use:
+pyGeno's database is populated by importing data wraps. pyGeno comes with a few datawraps, to get the list you can use:

 .. code:: python